 Input Shape Editing Suggestions.
 Our approach targets input shapes that have a fuzzy geometric specification.
-Thus, we allow the user to alter the input shapes to simplify the optimizer's job.
+Thus, we allow the user to alter the input shapes to simplify

+A proximate Dissections • 182:11 --- ----------- ------------- --- -------- the optimizer's job.
 Such edits are suggested to the user by overlaying dissection piece boundary intervals on top of their corresponding input shape boundary intervals as red curves.
 The user can follow the suggestions by moving the input shape edges towards these curves.
 The user often makes additional edits to preserve the shape's identity or coherency.
+Fig. 18 shows an example of this process where the user reshapes the bottom and side of the head.